What is managed WordPress hosting?

 The pros and cons of managed WordPress hosting

-As we’ve alluded to, the primary benefit of managed hosting is that it’s a more hands-off option.
+As we just discussed, the primary benefit of managed hosting is that it’s a more hands-off option.
 It also requires less technical know-how.
 Your hosting provider will help you keep your site in top form, so you can focus your attention on creating content, promoting your business, and other tasks only you can do.

 Pros of managed WordPress hosting 👍